-D+ 1.30 D 1.00 Uns 2 Indicates the lowest undergraduate passing grade, and only the minimum understanding of the subject matter and/or academic work of a marginal quality.
-F Fail Indicates a lack of even minimal understanding of the subject matter and/ or unacceptable academic work.
-IN Inco Indicates required work has not been completed.
+D+ 1.30 D 1.00 Unsatisfactory Indicates the lowest undergraduate passing grade, and only the minimum understanding of the subject matter and/or academic work of a marginal quality.
+F Failure Indicates a lack of even minimal understanding of the subject matter and/ or unacceptable academic work.
+IN Incomplete Indicates required work has not been completed.
 The Incomplete must be removed by the due date set by the instructor.
-This is not to exceed one full semester after the one in which it was granted unless approved as stated on p.
-17; otherwise it will be converted to an "F".
-P Pas Indicates a passing grade in courses for which a student has selected the Pass/Fail option or that are graded on a Pass/Fail basis.
-W With Indicates the student has withdrawn from a course in compliance with the policy stated on p.
-12. AU Auc Indicates that the student has registered for the course on a non-credit basis.
-DE Def ferred Indicates the grade has been deferred.
-NC No Indicates a course for which no separate credit is given, such as a lab or clinical.
+This is not to exceed one full semester after the one in which it was granted unless approved as stated in the INCOMPLETES section, otherwise it will be converted to an "F". Ρ Passing Indicates a passing grade in courses for which a student has selected the Pass/Fail option or that are graded on a Pass/Fail basis.
+W Withdrawn Indicates the student has withdrawn from a course in compliance with the policy stated in the WITHDRAWAL FROM COURSES section.
+AU Audit Indicates that the student has registered for the course on a non-credit basis.
+DE Deferred Indicates the grade has been deferred.
+NC No Credit Indicates a course for which no separate credit is given, such as a lab or clinical.